Disorder- and Topology-Enhanced Fully Spin-Polarized Currents in Nodal Chain Spin-Gapless Semimetals

 Next we proceed to explore these physical phenomena quantitatively.
 First, to confirm the leading mechanism of AHC in $M$F$_3$, the computed variation of $\sigma_{xy}$ (the superscript $tot$ is omitted in the following discussion) with $\sigma_{xx}$ at $E = E_f$ and $E = E_f-0.04$ eV is plotted in Fig.~\ref{AHE_ANE}(a) for the magnetization $\textbf{M}$ being along the $z$-axis ([111] direction) and $x$-axis ([1$\bar{1}$0] direction), respectively.
 To do this, we use the implementation of uncorrelated disorder scattering formalism from the first-principles (see Eqs.
 (S5)-(S8)~\cite{SuppMater}).
 By analysing the dependency of $\sigma_{xy}$ on $\sigma_{xx}$, different scaling relations have been proposed for a variety of ferromagnets~\cite{Miyasato2007,DZ-Hou2015,SY-Yang2020,Park2020,M-Huang2021}: $\sigma_{xy} \propto \sigma_{xx}^{1.6}$ in the dirty regime ($\sigma_{xx} < 10^4$ S/cm), nearly constant in the intrinsic regime ($\sigma_{xx} \sim10^4-10^6$ S/cm), and $\sigma_{xy} \propto \sigma_{xx}^{2}$ or $\sigma_{xx}^{1}$ in the clean regime ($\sigma_{xx} > 10^6$ S/cm).
 From Fig.~\ref{AHE_ANE}(a), one can see that $M$F$_3$ is located within the intrinsic regime, and $\sigma_{xy}$ exhibits a nearly constant plateau for both $E = E_f$ and $E = E_f-0.04$ eV for $10^5$ $<\sigma_{xx} < 10^6$ S/cm, in accordance with the above scaling relation.
 In other words, the AHC is dominated by the intrinsic mechanism.
-To reveal this observation more clearly, the component-resolved AHC of PdF$_3$ with $E = E_f$ and $E = E_f-0.04$ eV when $\textbf{M} \Vert z$ are shown in Figs.~\ref{AHE_ANE}(b) and~S3 as $\sigma_{xx}$ is varied.
+To reveal this observation more clearly, the component-resolved AHC of PdF$_3$ with $E = E_f$ and $E = E_f-0.04$ eV when $\textbf{M} \Vert z$ are shown in Figs.~\ref{AHE_ANE}(b) and~S6 as $\sigma_{xx}$ is varied.
 The intrinsic part dominates the shape of AHC, while the intrinsic skew-scattering also plays an important role, contributing by about one-third of $\sigma_{xy}$.
 In contrast, we find the side-jump to be negligibly small.
+Note that although the density of states for semimetals is usually small at the Fermi level, the longitudinal conductivity $\sigma_{xx}$ can reach up to $10^3\sim10^4$ S/cm for WTe$_2$~\cite{SY-Shi2019,B-Zhao2020,L-Wang2016} and Co$_3$Sn$_2$S$_2$~\cite{EK-Liu2018,Q-Wang2018}, $10^4 \sim 10^7$ S/cm for ZrSiS~\cite{Ali2016}, and $10^4 \sim10^6$ S/cm for our cases $M$F$_3$.

 The energy evolution of $\sigma_{xy}$, shown in Fig.~\ref{AHE_ANE}(c), reveals considerable values in the range of [$-$0.1, 0.1] eV, near the band crossing points, which can be easily accessed by current experimental techniques such as angle-resolved photoemission spectroscopy~\cite{DF-Liu2019}.
 Another prominent feature of Fig.~\ref{AHE_ANE}(c) is a large variation of $\sigma_{xy}$ with energy.
 According to the low-temperature Mott relation, which relates the ANC to the energy derivative of the AHC~\cite{D-Xiao2006},